WWE ‘Raw’ Preview: Paige’s Future—Triple H Replacing Mick Foley With Kurt Angle?

 A lot has happened for WWE outside of the ring since the last episode of Monday Night Raw, including Paige’s sex tapes and nude photos being leaked, the financial statement showing that Triple H earned more than Vince McMahon in 2016, and 2017 WWE Hall of Fame Inductee Kurt Angle saying that John Cena is the GOAT (greatest of all time) of professional wrestling.
 On this week’s episode of WWE Raw, the on-screen drama between Triple H and Seth Rollins is sure to continue as part of the build towards WrestleMania 33, and the animosity between Commissioner Stephanie McMahon and General Manager Mick Foley continues to grow.
-While it seems unlikely that Paige will suddenly reemerge on to WWE programming right after the scandalous videos were leaked, if the rumors are true that Angle will be replacing Foley after WrestleMania, then that story arc will likely be furthered this week.
+While it seems unlikely that Paige will suddenly reemerge onto WWE programming right after the scandalous videos were leaked, if the rumors are true that Angle will be replacing Foley after WrestleMania, then that story arc will likely be furthered this week.

 Triple H: Highest Paid WWE Employee